yeliqseu/geo-emu/README.md

 Please clone it and then install necessary sns-3 supplement modules, including sns3-data, magister-traffic, and magister-stats.

+**Update***: According to the sns3 project website, it has been made compatible with ns-3.37.
+So it may not be necessary to use our customized `tcp-lte-sat` anymore (*we didn't verify it though*).

 ## 2, ns-3 simulation script

 The emulated environment is specified in `sat-tap-emu.cc`.
 Simply put it in `ns-3.35/scratch/`.
 Note that the script specifies the user-terminal (UT) side as `10.10.0.1/16`, and the subnet on the gateway(GW) side as `10.31.0.1/16`.
 Modify them if needed.
 The routing within the GEO link is handled automatically by sns3.